Na-Rae Han's home page

 Description

-This is a course designed to introduce students who have been exposed to linguistics to real-world applications of computational linguistics.
-The students will first learn the fundamentals of how computers are used to represent and process textual and spoken information.
+This course aims to introduce students who have been exposed to linguistics to real-world applications of computational linguistics and natural language processing.
+Students will first learn the fundamentals of how computers are used to represent and process textual and spoken information.
 They will then be introduced to the challenges of real-world language engineering problems and learn how they are handled with the latest language technologies.
 The topics include: spell-checking, machine translation, part-of-speech tagging, parsing, document classification, and corpus building and exploration.
 Students will be given hands-on training on the basics of text processing using Python and will have a chance to work with NLTK, a popular natural language processing application suite.
 This course is designed specifically for students in the humanities; computer science majors (who are not linguists) are encouraged to take CS 1671 or CS 1571 instead.

 Prerequisites